 In very extreme cases, surgery is sometimes required.

-However, non-surgical options are the right way forward for over 90% of people suffering from sciatica.
+However, non-surgical options are the right way forward for >95% of people suffering from sciatica.

 Can we feel better without structural changes?